 - Applicants must submit a copy of the conference abstract that they would submit to SciX, their CV and a supporting statement (no more than one side of A4 paper) outlining their achievements and why the attendance at SciX would benefit them.

-- The deadline for applications will be the 31st March 2017 and applications should be sent to email@example.com
+- The deadline for applications is March 31, and applications should be sent to email@example.com